 This two bedroom, off grid house was designed for a north facing , coastal site on the Isle of Mull.
 It was prefabricated and delivered to the site by road and ferry.

-The upper level accommodates the galley kitchen, with a painted balustrade of open and closed shelves , accessible from both kitchen and living space .
-The kitchen unit houses an integrated gas hob, oven and fridge; and has an under-mounted sink with white solid core worktop; doors and drawers are birch ply with a hard wax oil finish.
+The upper level accommodates the galley kitchen, with a painted balustrade of open and closed shelves , designed to be accessible from both kitchen and living space .
+The kitchen unit houses an integrated gas hob, oven and fridge, and has an under-mounted sink with white solid core worktop.
+The doors and drawers are birch ply with a hard wax oil finish.
 A ribbon window runs the length of the worktop with a view to the hillside behind the house.

-Also on the upper level, two bedrooms sit discreetly off a short corridor.
+Also on the upper level, two bedrooms sit discreetly at the end of the short corridor.
 Each has a patio door that accesses a balcony to the front of the house, with views to the sea and the hills to the east.
-One double bedroom has an ensuite shower , the other is a flexible twin, with bed frames designed and detailed to slide together making a Split King sized double bed; both are fitted with bedside tables and lights.
-A second shower room sits across the hall and, like the ensuite,is finished in spruce and charcoal grey with pockets of colour.
-Each has a rainhead shower, a basin and console that sits in front of a floor to ceiling, opaque ,slot window, and a solid timber, sliding door.
+One double bedroom has an ensuite shower , the other is a flexible twin, with bed frames designed and detailed to slide together making a King sized double bed or two singles ; both are fitted with bedside tables and lights.
+A second shower room sits across the hall and, like the ensuite, is finished in spruce and charcoal grey with pockets of colour.
+Each has a rainhead shower; a basin and console that sits in front of a floor to ceiling, opaque slot window; and a solid timber, sliding door.